Erzurum Province

 Erzurum Province (Erzurum ili) is a province and metropolitan municipality in the Eastern Anatolia Region of Turkey.
 Its area is 25,006 km^{2}, and its population is 749,754 (2022).
 The capital of the province is the city of Erzurum.
 It is the fourth largest province in all of Turkey.
 It is bordered by the provinces of Kars and Ağrı to the east, Muş and Bingöl to the south, Erzincan and Bayburt to the west, Rize and Artvin to the north and Ardahan to the northeast.
-The governor of the province is Mustafa Çiftçi, appointed in August 2023.
+The current governor of the province is Aydın Baruş, appointed in February 2026.
 The province has a Turkish majority.

 Geography

 The surface area of the province of Erzurum is the fourth biggest in Turkey.
 The majority of the province is elevated.
 Most plateaus are about 2,000 m above sea level, and the mountainous regions beyond the plateaus are 3,000 m and higher.
 Depression plains are located between the mountains and plateaus.
 The southern mountain ranges include the Palandöken Mountains (highest peak Büyük Ejder 3,176 m high) and the Şahveled Mountains (highest peak Çakmak Mountain 3,063 m high).
 The northern mountain ranges are the second row elevations of the North Anatolian Mountains, i.e. Mescit Mountains (highest peak 3,239 m high), Kargapazarı Mountains (highest peak 3,169 m high) and Allahuekber Mountains.
 The two depression plains between these mountainous areas are Erzurum Plains and Hasankale Plains.
 Aras Mountains starts first in Erzurum.
 Then it extends towards the borders of Ağrı and Kars.
 Erzurum province is surrounded by Bingöl and Akdoğan Mountains from the south.

 Continental climate rules in the province with long and harsh winters, and short and mild summers.

 Steppe formations are prevalent geographic features of this province, occupying about 60% of the surface area, much of it fertile.
 Forested areas are small, mainly consisting of scots pines and oaks.

 The eastern part of the province lies in the basin of the Aras river, the western part in the Karasu (Euphrates) basin, and the northern part in the Çoruh basin.

-There are few natural lakes in the province, the major one being Lake Tortum (approximately 8 km^{2}) fed by the Tortum (Uzundere) Falls.
+There are few natural lakes in the province, the major one being Tortum Gölü (approximately 8 km^{2}) fed by the Tortum (Uzundere) Falls.
 The Tortum hydroelectric power plant built in 1963 is situated on the inlet of this lake.
 There are three artificial lakes in the province.